ream/deprecated/README.md

 #### ready

-When app is ready , this event will be emitted.
+Each time app is ready , this event will be emitted.

 ```js
 app.on('ready', () => {
   console.log('Ready!')
 })
 ```

+Since webpack will rebuild when you're running development server, this event will be emitted multiple times, to only listen for once, use `app.once`, basically `app` is created from a subclass of Node.js's `events` modules.

 ### app.stats